joeskinner353/sync_website-/README.md

 A responsive web platform for Concord Music Publishing that showcases music catalogs, writers (composers), and Film/TV content.
 Built with vanilla JavaScript, HTML, and CSS, with Supabase as the backend database.

+## Site Versions

+- **Main Version**: Contains catalogs, writers (composers), and Film/TV content
+- **Roster-Only Version**: Focused exclusively on writers/composers without catalogs or FTV sections
+  - Available on the `roster_only` branch
+  - Deployed on a separate Netlify URL
+  - Uses YouTube's privacy-enhanced mode for video embedding

 ## Features

 - **Dynamic Writer Showcase**: